 Additional hurricane coverages to consider

 Some homeowners may be surprised to learn that flooding — even from a hurricane — is generally not covered by a standard homeowners insurance policy.
-If you live in a federal flood zone and you have a mortgage, you will likely have to purchase flood insurance through the National Flood Insurance Program, or NFIP, when you buy your home.
+This is why many lenders require homeowners to carry flood insurance if they have a mortgage.
+One of the most common ways to get flood insurance is through the National Flood Insurance Program (NFIP).

 More than 20% of flood claims come from properties outside high-risk federal flood zones, according to FEMA.
 Because of this, it may be better to err on the side of caution and buy flood insurance if your area is at all subject to flooding.
 Otherwise, you could be stuck with the entire bill if your home is damaged by water, says Sara Singhas, director at the Mortgage Bankers Association.

 Sewage overflow is not something you want to think of after a hurricane, but it could happen as a result of flooding.
 Water backup coverage helps protect your home and personal property from water damage if sewage water backs up into your home through your plumbing or sump pump.